richburroughs/what-oncall-does-to-us/slides.md

 # It was 1996

-^ Got a job at an ISP and got promoted to sysadmin
+^ Got a call center job at an ISP and got promoted to sysadmin

 ---